 Offers for The Amex EveryDay® Preferred Credit Card from American Express and Barclaycard Arrival Plus® World Elite Mastercard® are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Some offers may have expired.
 Please see our card marketplace for available offers.

 One of the key factors in developing a successful points and miles strategy is to make sure every dollar you spend is getting you closer to your travel goals.
 The choice of which card to use for bonus category purchases is pretty straightforward.
 But which is the best credit card to use for non-bonus category spend?
 Do you go for a straight cash back card offering 2% back on every purchase?
 Or do you go straight for a card from your preferred flexible rewards currency?

 The reality is, there is no #1 best card for everyday spend because the answer is tied directly to your current travel goals.
 Where are you planning to go, how do you plan to get there, what are the accommodation options?